rosehartman/frog-trap/trap_model_manduscript copy.md

 The unimodal relationship between growth rate and attractiveness of the high-predation patch in the stochastic model is a response to uncertainty as to which patch will result in higher fitness.
 This can be thought of in the same terms as bet-hedging or risk-spreading (Philippi and Seger 1989).
 However, bet-hedging theory generally relates to the fitness of individuals, while our model demonstrates how poor fitness consequences for some individuals can lead to higher metapopulation growth rates.
 While the low-predation patch has higher average juvenile recruitment, in any given year it may have lower juvenile recruitment than the high predation patch.
 There have been numerous other models showing how risk spreading may cause apparently maladaptive habitat choice.
 For example, a paper by Holt (1997) proposed that sinks are stable over evolutionary time because of high variance in survivorship at the source patch.
 While he also assumed organisms had perfect information on fitness in the two patches at the time they settled, the lack of knowledge of long-term dynamics makes preference for sink patches possible.
 A model by (Jansen and Yoshimura 1998) showed environmental stochasticity can cause a metapopulation to persist when all patches were sinks on average.
 However, poor habitat choice may cause the population to decline despite the benefits using multiple patches in a stochastic environment.
 Remes (2000) suggested that habitat choice, rather than dispersal limitation or despotic distributions, might actually drive the production of sinks when there was misinformation on the patch’s suitability.

 Previous models of ecological traps have not shown this uni-model relationship between growth rate and dispersal because they were either deterministic (eg Deleibes et. al. 2001), or becasue the model was parameterized in such a way that it was impossible for the sink patch to have higher survival than the source patch.
-In this model, when predation in the high-predation patch is 100% the low-predation patch will have higher juvenile recruitment in all year types (Fig 1b).
+In this model, when predation in the high-predation patch is 100% the low-predation patch will have higher juvenile recruitment in all year types (Fig. 2).
 In this scenario, the uni-model relationship dissapears and there is no longer any benifit of having some dispersal toward the high-predation patch.

 ### Effect of spatial autocorrelation